ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-04-02-langchain-annotation.md

 of a task, we hope that they can improve the annotation process by providing more context and examples.

-> Because these guidelines were written to define the parameters of a task, we
+> Because [annotation] guidelines were written to define the parameters of a task, we
 > hope that they can improve the annotation process by providing more context and
 > examples.